itk-dev/itk-base-template-repository/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code passes our static analysis suite.
 - [ ] My code passes our continuous integration process.

-If my code do not pass the points on the check list I have added a comment explaining why this change should be exempt from the list.
+If your code does not pass all the requirements on the checklist you have to add a comment explaining why this change should be exempt from the list.

 #### Additional comments or questions

-If you have any further comments or questions for the reviewer them please add them here.
+If you have any further comments or questions for the reviewer please add them here.